AZ-LCA/Terminal/README.md

 TODO: get user base directory for ~/
       stop showing hidden files / directories
+      when lsing intoa made up dir do an error msg

 Next I'll do the reach portion for ls.
 Start adding some flags